sol1/icingaweb2-module-netbox/README.md

 #### Object type to import
 Netbox object set to be imported

-_Import types `Devices` and `Virtual Machines` also import linked Services and IP Ranges from Netbox_ _Import type `FHRP Groups Split (on IP)` also import linked IP Ranges from Netbox_
+_Import types `Devices` and `Virtual Machines` also import linked Services, Linked Contacts and IP Ranges from Netbox_ _Import type `FHRP Groups Split (on IP)` also import linked IP Ranges from Netbox_

 #### Flatten seperator